 - Hangers.
 No one likes a messy roommate, and nothing will clutter your dorm quicker than a pile of dirty clothes (be honest, this is college — they’re all dirty!).
 Plastic hangers are best for hanging clothes; because when you’re stumbling around your room to get to that 8 a.m. class, there’s nothing worse than stepping on one of those wire ones.

 - Laundry hamper.
 And detergent.
 (See above).

 - Extra furniture.
 At Briar Cliff, we’re fans of the futon.
 It fits snugly under a loft (if you rent one), and it’s the perfect piece of utility furniture; ideal for studying, eating, watching TV or crashing.
 Another option: lawn chairs.
 They’re easy to stow away and a lot cheaper than normal furniture.

 - Fan.
 There is no air conditioning in the dorm rooms in Toller, Alverno and most of Noonan Hall; so a fan will save you some misery.
-Luckily, the dorm lobbies and study lounges are air conditioned.
+Luckily, the lounges are air conditioned.
 Think of it as our way to make sure you study!